A kraken, Krysila, conspires with elven king Midhir to ensnare the brownies

 Midhir smirked.
 ‘As you see.
 Another glass of rosehip wine would be most welcome.’

 ‘Of course.
-If you’ll excuse me though, first you have some visitors.
-They look rather suspicious characters and perhaps you don’t know them,’ Glimfyndor said.
+If you’ll excuse me though, first you have some visitors — brownies,’ Glimfyndor said, faltering as Midhir narrowed his eyes.
+‘Though perhaps you don’t wish to see them.’

-Behind Glimfyndor’s velvet robed figure, Midhir glimpsed one of his visitors, a wizened old fairy shrunk into her immense white cap.
+Behind Glimfyndor’s velvet robed figure, Midhir glimpsed one of his visitors, a slight brownie matron shrunk into her immense white cap.
+Those obsidian eyes were unmistakable and he pieced together who this visitor must be.

 ‘Yes, I know her.
 She’s come on private business.
 Please go now.’
 Midhir flicked his manicured hand dismissively at Glimfyndor and Amulas, displeased by the disturbance.

-Once Amulas shut the door with a satisfying clunk, Midhir took up a position of confidence and utter indifference as he shifted from his elegant recumbent posture into a sitting position.
+Once Amulas shut the door with a satisfying clunk, Midhir took up a bearing of confidence and utter indifference as he shifted from his elegant recumbent posture into a sitting position.
 ‘Well?’

-The fairy did not answer immediately, which vexed Midhir.
+The brownie matron did not answer immediately, which vexed Midhir.
 He was used to being obeyed.
-Not only did the fairy place herself above him, she evidently valued their privacy highly.
+Not only did the brownie place herself above him, she evidently valued their privacy highly.
 Only when time enough passed for the Light Elves to retreat out of earshot did she sit down and remove her cap.
-As she did so she began to change, the years falling away and a strong-featured sídhe with tightly coiffed dark hair appearing.
+As she did so she began to change and grow, the years falling away and a strong-featured sídhe with tightly coiffed dark hair appearing.

 Midhir quirked an eyebrow.
 ‘Krysila — help yourself to some wine.’